APPENDIX "C"

 providing artificial hydration or nutrition ("terminal sedation" or

-C4.2 Palliative sedation is unregulated, has not been judicially considered
+C4.2 Palliative sedation was unregulated, had not been judicially considered

-in Canada, and standards are under development.
-The judge notes that
+in Canada, and standards were under development.
+The judge noted that

-patient is within a week of death, "although it is not always possible to be
+patient was within a week of death, "although it is not always possible to be

 C4.3 According to the judge, the practice of palliative sedation "remains